the-turing-way/the-turing-way/book/website/project-design/persona-creation.md

 - What could alienate your persona from this project?
 - What improvements can be introduced to help your persona overcome these barriers?

-## Section 8: Challenges in the project (headaches)
+## Section 8: Hurdles in the project (headaches)

-This section will reflect on the challenges and hurdles that your persona may encounter in regards to this project by asking the following questions:
+This section will reflect on the hurdles and issues that your persona may encounter in regards to this project by asking the following questions:

 - What challenges does your persona face when participating in this project?
-- In what situations your persona might encounter difficulties during their participation?
 - What are your persona's hurdles specific to this project?
 - How can your persona be supported in overcoming the challenges?
 - How can we surpass your persona's expectations?
-How can we assist your persona in reaching their goals?

-## Section 9: Challenges and fears
+## Section 9: Fears and personal issues

-This section will reflect on the challenges your persona may face while participating in your project or community online by asking the following questions:
+This section will reflect on fears and personal issuesyour persona may face while participating in your project or community online by asking the following questions:

 - Would your persona be able to participate for a long period of time?
+- In what situations your persona might encounter difficulties during their participation?
-- What interruptions might face while participating in this project?
+- What interruptions they might face while participating in this project?
 - What are the resources available to support your persona better (like funding or equipment)?
+- How can we assist your persona in reaching their goals?

 ## Putting this persona in a canvas